top of page

 Approach:

-I designed and led the development of a fully automated outreach system centered around a Voice AI agent.
+I designed and led the development of an automated outreach system centered around a Voice AI agent.

 New members were added to a scheduling queue, where the agent would initiate outbound calls with access to relevant member data (demographics, contact info, health plan data).